jaemyl/devlog/index.md

 # Aug 24, 2018

 ## Blokus web app [the link](https://g30133.github.io/blokus)
-Programming to support Blokus piece to be rotated and flipped was the most interesting part.
+Programming Blokus piece to rotate and flip was the most interesting part.
 Introduced another layer of indirection to describe the relative position of each units within a blokus piece.
 ```
 // Piece.ts
 interface Delta {